NV Forest Legacy Program (FLP) Grants

 Applicant type: Indigenous Group Government Entity College / University Nonprofit

-Location of project: Counties in Nevada: Carson City, Clark County, Douglas County, Elko County, Nye County, Storey County, Washoe County, White Pine County Expand all
+Location of project: Counties in Nevada: Carson City, Clark County, Douglas County, Elko County, Nye County, Storey County, Washoe County, White Pine County Show all

-The Nevada Division of Forestry (NDF) is currently accepting proposals for eligible projects for Federal Fiscal Year (FFY) 2019 (October 1, 2018 - September 30, 2019) Forest Legacy Program (FLP) funding.
-FLP assists private landowners with protecting working forests from non-forest use development through the creation of conservation easements and the direct acquisition of property.
+The Nevada Division of Forestry (NDF) is currently accepting proposals for eligible projects for Federal Fiscal Year (FFY) 2020 (October 1, 2019 - September 30, 2020) Forest Legacy Program (FLP) funding.
+FLP assists private landowners with protecting working forests from being developed for non-forest uses through the creation of conservation easements and the direct acquisition of property.
 Nevada may submit up to three projects for national consideration – not to exceed a total funding request of $10,000,000.
 Any single project may not exceed $7,000,000 in requested funding.